Soumil-Tewari/Soumil-Tewari/README.md

 `Developer Tools`
 `Research`

-I'm also starting to explore research projects where software and computational models can be used to study real-world problems.
+I'm also exploring research where software, data and computational models can be used to study real-world problems.

 ---